taocode/taocode.com/src/posts/stephenc.md

   - Hugo
   - WindiCSS
   - Swiper.js
-  - Lazy media
+  - LazyLoad
   - Firebase hosting
 ---

 Stephen Czaikoski is a talented artist that I've known for my entire life because he's also my cousin.
-I've always admired his work both in quality and quantity.
-I'm impressed with his inner drive that moves him down his artistic path and when he asked if I could help him with a website, I was very pleased and wanted to make something special to showcase his art.
+I've admired his work both in quality and quantity and am impressed with his inner drive that moves him down his artistic path.
+When he asked if I could help him with a website, I was very pleased and wanted to make something special to showcase his art.

 ## Goals